 - 1 Tbsp Honey

-- Crush a garlic clove with the heel of your hand and add to the oil with the thyme.
+- Crush the garlic clove with the heel of your hand and add them to the oil with the thyme.

 - Season the pork chops generously with salt.

 - Add to the pan and cook for 3-4 minutes per side.

 - Remove from the pan and set aside to rest for 3-4 minutes under a foil "tent".
 The safe serving temperature for pork is 63°C or 145°F, you should remove the pork from the pan around 5° below this as it will continue to cook on after it has been removed from the pan.

 - Return the pan to a very high heat, add the cider and reduce by three-quarters.

 - Add the honey and whisk through the butter.